 Gout is most likely to start in men in their 40s or 50s.
 Gout almost never occurs in women until they reach the menopause or if they have a kidney problem.

 Gout is a form of arthritis which can be intensely painful; and it’s caused by having sodium urate crystals in your joints.
-These may be present for years without you knowing they’re there, but on occasions they can trigger an attack of gout.
+These may be present for years without you knowing they are there, but on occasions they can trigger an attack of gout.

-The metatarsal-phalangeal joint at the base of the big toe is affected most often, accounting for half of cases.
+Most often the metatarsal-phalangeal joint at the base of the big toe is affected, accounting for half of cases.
 Other joints, such as the heels, knees, wrists, and fingers, may also be affected.
 Joint pain usually begins over 2–4 hours and during the night.
-The reason for onset at night is due to the lower body temperature then.
-Other symptoms may rarely occur along with the joint pain, including fatigue and a high fever.
+The reason for onset at night is due to the lower body temperature at this time.
+Other symptoms which can occur along with the joint pain, include fatigue and a high fever.

 Lupus is nine times as common in women as in men.

 Lupus is an autoimmune disease in which the body’s immune system mistakenly attacks healthy tissue.
 It can affect the skin, joints, kidneys, brain, and other organs.

 Women aged between 40 and 60 are most likely to be diagnosed with Sjögren’s syndrome.
 Only about 1 in 13 Sjögren’s syndrome patients are men, and the condition only rarely occurs in childhood.